Old notes on Michael Denning's monumental book The Cultural Front:

 Hundreds of short-lived leftist literary magazines popped up around the country in the early 30s.
 Many clubs too, especially the John Reed clubs (for artists and intellectuals but also ordinary working-men).
 Important bohemian subculture.
 Engaged in cultural events and supported labor struggles.
 Denning describes in detail the lives of these clubs and of the intellectuals who took part in them, like Richard Wright, Michael Gold, Ralph Ellison, Malcolm Cowley, Jack Conroy, and Kenneth Burke, showing how their early experiences informed their later careers.
 He eschews abstract analysis of radical literature; concentrates on the concrete, especially “cultural politics” but also aesthetic ideologies, showing how they spread and colonized the broader culture.
 Examples of these ideologies or styles: the blues vernacular and racial romances of Langston Hughes; gangster melodrama; worker narratives and industrial lore; the surgical experimentalism of William Carlos Williams; lyric feminist regionalism; the migrant narrative; and the “ghetto or tenement pastoral,” a new and lasting genre, like the migrant narrative. (“By the time of Coppola’s Godfather trilogy, the story of the ghetto had become quintessentially American.”)
 A common thread through all this is an emphasis on social and economic exploitation.

 All in all, Denning’s argument is fairly persuasive.
 A working-class perspective in much literature and culture persisted through the 1940s and afterwards.
 His methodology is also sensible—focusing on social formations and ways of life rather than abstract analysis of texts.
 He does the latter, though, (sort of) in other chapters, and the two approaches are complementary.
 This is actually a criticism I have of his rejection of methodological individualism: holism and individualism are complementary, or should be.
 He prefers to think in terms of social forces, but the flip-side of these forces is their manipulation of the individual, in other words of his “political commitments.”
-Thousands or millions of intellectuals were indeed attracted to working-class ideologies for a few years, and many of them subsequently moved to the right.
+Thousands of intellectuals were indeed attracted to working-class ideologies for a few years, and many of them subsequently moved to the right.
 The language of “seduction and betrayal” is tendentious, but the broader narrative it’s used to describe obviously has some truth to it.
 Denning’s main point is still sound, though: even if most individuals ended up repudiating the radical sins of their youth, it’s undeniable that the social/cultural formations of the ’30s and early ’40s influenced culture into the ’50s and ’60s, and beyond.
 It’s hard to “prove” that statement, but on some level it’s surely a truism.
 (Is Denning’s argument ultimately truistic?
 No, but it probably isn’t as original as he thinks.)